-Plus, paying for a handful of SEO tools is often expensive and unrealistic, but don’t worry, because today, I’m about to make your life a bit easier.
-Here are 13 free chrome extensions for SEO that may help give your site a boost in the SERPs and increase your online visibility.
+Plus, paying for a handful of SEO tools is often expensive and unrealistic, but don’t worry because today, I’m about to make your life a bit easier.
+Here are 14 free chrome extensions for SEO that may help give your site a boost in the SERPs and increase your online visibility.

 Extension #1: Ubersuggest